radanalyticsio/oshinko-rest/tools/README.md

 It should be noted, that if you do not use a custom Spark image with the -s flag, a Spark image will be built for you from the openshift-spark repository.

+## Sample script to deploy oshinko from existing containers

+The `oshinko-deploy.sh` script can deploy the oshinko suite into an already running OpenShift instance.
+It requires that certain images exist in your local docker registry, namely; `oshinko-rest-server`, `oshinko-webui`, `daikon-pyspark`, and optionally `openshift-spark`.

+With these in place, the script will deploy and setup oshinko into a project of your choosing.
+This script also assumes that you can run docker commands without an escalation of privileges.

+example usage:

+    $ ./oshinko-deploy.sh -w myweb.10.16.40.70.xip.io -s myregistry.com:5000/sparkimage -p myproject

+Running this will deploy oshinko into the project `myproject`, it will expose the webui at `http://myweb.10.16.40.70.xio.io`, and oshinko will use the spark image from `myregistry.com:5000/sparkimage` as the base for deployment.